cyn1x/jotunpy/README.md

 ## Blog

-Blog posts are only published in the `site.rss` feed if a build is triggered for production.
-Site rebuilds in development mode will not update the `site.rss` feed, and instead use the time of generation as a placeholder for the publication date of the blog post in HTML.
+Blog posts are only published in the `site.rss` feed if a build is triggered for production using the `build` option.
+Site rebuilds in development using the `dev` option mode will not update the `site.rss` feed, and instead use the time of the last development build as a placeholder for the publication date of the blog post in HTML.

 ### Database

-An SQLite database is used to store blog post metadata.
-The database is created in the root directory of the project when a new project is created.
+An SQLite database is used to store blog post metadata for published blog posts.
+The database is created in the root `.data/` directory of the project when a new project is created using the `new` option with the filename `site.db`.